 To address the remarkable variability among students in today’s diverse learning environments, educators are increasingly turning to Universal Design for Learning (UDL).
 UDL offers a framework for guiding the design of learning opportunities that are inclusive and challenging for all learners.

 This three-week online workshop includes a mix of self-paced learning, asynchronous group discussion, and job-embedded application.
-A core part of the HGSE experience is cohort learning, and this curriculum is designed to create a community of practice for participants to learn with and from each other.
+Cohort learning is a core part of the HGSE experience.
+UDL: Explore is designed to create a community of practice for participants to learn with and from each other.

-We look forward to collaborating with participants who have a basic understanding of UDL, who are eager to deepen their UDL practice, and who are motivated to develop into UDL leaders at their schools.
-Please note that a strong background in UDL is not required to begin this Professional Learning Series.
+We welcome participants who have a basic understanding of UDL, are eager to deepen their UDL practice, and are motivated to develop into UDL leaders at their schools.
+Please note that a strong background in UDL is not required.

 We strongly advise that teams include a cross-section of stakeholders, including: